Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/02-test-client-js.md

 <hr />

 ### CORS
 When a client and server are both running at the same time, they run on different ports.
-By default, a server won't recognize any transmission coming from a different URL than its own and it will refuse to acknowledge the request.
+By default, a server won't recognize any transmission coming from a different URL than its own, and it will refuse to acknowledge the request.
 This is known as a `CORS` error, which stands for **Cross Origin Resource Sharing**.
 We can fix errors like this with files known as *middleware*, which we'll talk more about in the next chapter.